rootloginson/Covid-Xray-Eval-Module/README.md

 # Covid-Xray-Eval-Module

 Kaggle DL project with PyTorch in a nutshell.
 Python modules to evaluate X-ray images to check for covid caused lung inflammation.
-This repo is the summary of my very first 0 to End project in ComputerScience and DeepLearning.
+This repo is the summary of a Zero to End project for covid19 detection on x ray image to utilize Computer Science and Deep Learning methods.
 Feel free to comment.

 Image transform + Model + Prediction / All-in-one